adamoutler/Pi-Zero-W-Smart-USB-Flash-Drive/README.md

 This project should work for most (if not all) 3D printers as a USB drive.

-However, there is an additional feature for the [ANYCUBIC Photon Mono X](https://www.anycubic.com/products/photon-mono-x-resin-printer) printer.
-There is an optional service that can be enabled to dynamically create a WIFI.txt file in the ANYCUBIC format to help configure the printer to match the network configuration on the Raspberry Pi W.
+However, there is an additional feature for the [ANYCUBIC Photon Mono X](https://www.anycubic.com/products/photon-mono-x-resin-printer) and [ANYCUBIC Photon Mono SE](https://www.anycubic.com/collections/anycubic-photon-3d-printers/products/photon-mono-se-lcd-3d-printer) printes.
+There is an optional service that can be enabled to dynamically create a WIFI.txt file in the ANYCUBIC format to help configure the printer to match the network configuration on the Raspberry Pi W. You can also start / stop / pause print jobs from the portal.It provides simular features as teh AnyCubic Mobile App.

 I don't have other printers to test, so I don't know how they are configured.
 If they are similar, I'm happy to work with you add support in a future release.
 Open an issue and make a suggestion.
+THey must be WiFI enabled and controled from a web API.

 ### Prerequisites